yotsuha/Cisco1Notes-Resources/RDPandIISlab.md

-# RDP and ISS Lab - Intro to Networking
+# RDP and IIS Lab - Intro to Networking

 ## Configure Vlan 1 for Switch 1
 ```